Online Anger Management Course

 Are Free Classes Actually Court-Approved?

 As we noted above, the best way to determine if a class is approved is to check with the court.
-That said, you should beware of free classes that have been just thrown together and offered for free.
+That said, you should beware of free online anger management classes that have been just thrown together and offered for free.
 These classes may not meet the standards set by the court and could be a waste of your time.
 Always do thorough research before enrolling in any class, paid or free.

 Your best bet is to take an anger management class that is taught by a Cognitive Behavioral Therapist who specializes in anger management.
 These individuals have been specially trained to help those who struggle with anger.